arialdomartini/ace-jump-mode-wiki/AceJump-FAQ.md

         (setq ace-jump-mode-case-fold t)

 BTW,
-The default setting to ace-jump-mode-case-fold is set the same value as 'case-fold-search'.
+The default setting to ace-jump-mode-case-fold is use the same value as 'case-fold-search'.

 ### I enter the word mode, but I want to change to char mode, is there is quick way?
-Yes, now you can use C-c C-c to quickly change between word-mode and char-mode when you already enter one of these two mode.
+Yes, now you can use `C-c C-c` to quickly change between word-mode and char-mode when you already enter one of these two mode.
 Of course, the query char you input will use as the default input char between each mode.

-### I don't want to input the head char for word mode, is it possible to mark all the word in current page?
+### I don't want to input the head char for word mode, is it possible to mark all the word?
+Although i do not suggest to use, cause it may result in more times key press.
+But you can indeed do that:

         (setq ace-jump-word-mode-use-query-char nil)

 ### I want to use my own sub-mode sequence that triggered by different "C-u" + "C-c SPC", is it possible?
-Currently, there is only three sub mode, which is char mode, word mode, and line mode, they map to the function called `ace-jump-char-mode`, `ace-jump-word-mode`, and `ace-jump-line-mode`.
+Currently, we have three sub mode, which is `char mode`, `word mode`, and `line mode`, they map to the function called `ace-jump-char-mode`, `ace-jump-word-mode`, and `ace-jump-line-mode`.

-You can specify the sequence by setting `ace-jump-mode-submode-list`.
+You can change the sequence by setting `ace-jump-mode-submode-list`.

 For example, the default value is :